Phoenix Coyotes bankruptcy and sale: Summary

-After the sale, the NHL negotiated a temporary lease with the City of Glendale, Arizona, owner of Jobing.com Arena (now known as Gila River Arena).
-The NHL then proceeded to work with the two potential bidders, Reinsdorf and Ice Edge, to work out a deal with Glendale.
-Ice Edge signed a letter of intent to buy the team from the NHL, while Reinsdorf had won the approval of the City of Glendale.
-By the end of summer 2010, both bidders had failed to complete a purchase and dropped out.
-The NHL, which had threatened to move the team to Winnipeg for the 2010–11 season, agreed to keep the team in Glendale for the season, after Glendale agreed to fund its losses.
-The NHL publicly announced a deadline of December 31, 2010, for any purchase to keep the team in Phoenix, after which it might make plans to move the team.
+After the sale, the NHL negotiated a temporary lease with the city of Glendale, Arizona, owner of Jobing.com Arena (now known as Gila River Arena).
+The NHL then worked with the two potential bidders, Reinsdorf and Ice Edge, to arrange a deal with Glendale.
+Ice Edge signed a letter of intent to buy the team from the NHL while Reinsdorf won the city's approval.
+By the end of the summer of 2010, both bidders had failed to complete a purchase and withdrew.
+The NHL, which had threatened to move the team to Winnipeg for the 2010–11 season, agreed to keep the team in Glendale for the season after the city agreed to fund its losses.
+The NHL publicly announced a deadline of December 31, 2010 for any purchase to keep the team in Phoenix, after which it might make plans to move the team.
 In December 2010, Chicago-based investor Matthew Hulsizer, along with several investors, was approved by the NHL to purchase the team and reached a lease agreement with Glendale.
-A deal was reached between Glendale and Hulsizer that involved the sale of bonds by the city to pay Hulsizer over $100 million against future parking revenues at the arena.
-The Goldwater Institute, a think tank and litigation center, announced that it would challenge the lease agreement in court.
-The threat led to the failure of the bond sale.
+A deal was reached between Glendale and Hulsizer that involved the sale of bonds by the city to pay Hulsizer more than $100 million against future parking revenues at the arena.
+The Goldwater Institute, a think tank and litigation center, announced that it would challenge the lease agreement in court, and the threat led to the failure of the bond sale.
 Hulsizer abandoned his bid for the Coyotes on June 27, 2011.

 For the 2011–12 season, Glendale set aside $25 million to ensure that the Coyotes would stay in Glendale for another season, while the NHL worked on arranging the purchase.
-In August 2011, a group headed by former San Jose Sharks CEO Greg Jamison was identified as a potential purchaser.
-Jamison's group intended to keep the team in Arizona.
+In August 2011, a group headed by former San Jose Sharks CEO Greg Jamison, which intended to keep the team in Arizona, was identified as a potential purchaser.
 Another group, including past bidder Reinsdorf, emerged in September 2011.
-The City of Glendale intended to complete negotiations with one or the other by the end of December 2011, but no deal was forthcoming.
+The city of Glendale intended to complete negotiations with one or the other by the end of December 2011, but no deal was forthcoming.
 In May 2012, the NHL announced a tentative agreement with Jamison's group and hoped to complete the sale "within weeks".
-In June, a lease agreement between Jamison and Glendale was reached, but a clause forbidding putting the agreement on the November Glendale municipal election ballot was rejected in court.
-If enough signatures were collected, the agreement's approval would have been up to Glendale citizens.
-In July, Glendale rejected petitions as being delivered 'late' and without enough signatures.
+In June, a lease agreement between Jamison and Glendale was reached, but a clause forbidding the placement of the agreement on the November municipal election ballot was rejected in court.
+A minimum number of petition signers were required to add the referendum to the ballot, but in July, Glendale rejected petitions as being delivered late and without enough signatures.
 The lease agreement was eventually revised and approved by Glendale in November 2012.
-On January 31, 2013, Jamison stated he would be unable to complete the sale of the Coyotes under the terms of the lease signed in November 2012.
+On January 31, 2013, Jamison stated that he would be unable to complete the sale of the Coyotes under the terms of the lease signed in November 2012.